Rutucan-69/YT-DLP-Download-OPUS/README.md

 ---

-### THE APP WAS MADE WITH THE HELP OF AI, IT IS INTENDED FOR SELF USE
+### THE APP WAS MADE WITH THE HELP OF AI, IT IS INTENDED FOR SELF USE, IT IS OPEN-SOURCE AND FREE TO USE.